Is your thumb twitching lately?

-If you find yourself putting your fingers through all sorts of strength tests, and still not feeling assured that nothing is wrong with your body, then consider this statement from Kristina Lafaye, M.D., board certified neurologist, assistant clinical professor of neurology at Tulane University School of Medicine, full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center:
+If you find yourself putting your fingers through all sorts of strength tests, and still not feeling assured that nothing is wrong with your body, then consider this statement from Kristina Lafaye, MD, board certified neurologist and full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center:

 “Weakness in ALS is progressive and not intermittent.
 There are no good days.”